qball1809/App-Store/Beta-V3.md

 ### Signup

-To sign up for the beta, please send a msg to XXX on the Plex forums, and tell me your email address, so I can send you a Slack Invite
+To sign up for the beta, please send a msg to XXX on the Plex forums, and tell me your email address, as well as mention this beta, so I can send you a Slack Invite

 ### Credits